Elm: In local history and place names

 The name of what is now the London neighbourhood of Seven Sisters is derived from seven elms which stood there at the time when it was a rural area, planted a circle with a walnut tree at their centre, and traceable on maps back to 1619.
+The London area of Nine Elms was also named for a line of elm trees along the road from The Strand to Vauxhall.